-Currently, NoVA Prism Center & Library operates on a pop-up events basis, with participation at local Pride Festivals, library pop-ups at local businesses and organizations, and community events at county libraries.
+Currently, NoVA Prism Center operates via appointments at the library headquarters, and through participation at local Pride Festivals, library pop-ups at local businesses and organizations, and community events at the Oakton headquarters.
 Additionally, the org has recently launched a donor-supported independent online literary magazine, The Lantern, featuring LGBTQ+ writers and artists local to Northern Virginia as a way of giving back to and supporting the community.
-However, with sufficient funding, the goal is to open a physical location in Fairfax County to house a library collection, support social support and community events, and host lectures and workshops on educational topics relevant to the LGBTQ+ community.
+However, with sufficient funding, the goal is to sustain a physical location in Fairfax County to house a library collection, support social support and community events, and host lectures and workshops on educational topics relevant to the LGBTQ+ community.